ntap-johanneswagner/kompaktlivelab23/README.md

 # :trident: Everything you always wanted to know about storage in Kubernetes (But were too afraid to ask)

 # Introduction
 You will work in the NetApp Lab on Demand environment, but we`ve prepared some more resources for you than the typical lab guide offers.
+A special thanks to our dear trusted colleague Yves Weisser (https://github.com/YvosOnTheHub) who created a lot of the code we are using in this lab.
 Before you can start, there are some preparations to do.

 You will connect to a Linux jumphost from which you can access the training environment.
 It will provide you two K8s clusters, two ONTAP Clusters,Tridend with preconfigured backend and a preconfigured nas storageclass.